bluefroguk1/empire-dump/content/Wiki/Game Design/Event schedule default.md

 SaturdaySenateMilitary CouncilConclaveBourseSynodAcademyElectionsMilitia
 10amSynod open for JudgementIn the Civil Service Hub 10.30am
-11am BattleOff AnvilVoting for [[Bourse]] national positions starts: 11am 11.30amCadets CouncilIn [[The Military|the Military]] Council tent 12 middaySenatorial electionsIn the field of [[Anvil]] 12.30pm
+11am BattleOff AnvilVoting for Bourse national positions starts: 11am 11.30amCadets CouncilIn the Military Council tent
+12 middaySenatorial electionsIn the field of Anvil 12.30pm
 1pm
-1.30pmDeadline for [[Senate Motions|Senate motions]]: 2pmVoting for Bourse national positions suspended: 2pmDeadline for voting in Synod Judgements: 2pm
+1.30pmDeadline for Senate motions: 2pmVoting for Bourse national positions suspended: 2pmDeadline for voting in Synod Judgements: 2pm
-2pmCouncil sessionIn the Military Council tentAuction for [[Imperial Bourse]] positionsin the [[Senate]] BuildingMilitia meetingIn the Magistrates' Tent
+2pmCouncil sessionIn the Military Council tentAuction for Imperial Bourse positionsin the Senate BuildingMilitia meetingIn the Magistrates' Tent
 2.30pm
 3pmArcane ColloquiumIn the Hall of WorldsVoting for Bourse national positions resumes: 3pmSynod open for JudgementIn the Civil Service Hub
 3.30pm